What Computer Systems Analysts Do

 Computer systems analysts typically do the following:

-- Consult with managers to determine the role of the IT system in an organization
+- Consult with managers to determine the role of IT systems in an organization

 - Research emerging technologies to decide if installing them can increase the organization’s efficiency and effectiveness

-- Prepare an analysis of costs and benefits so that management can decide if computer upgrades are financially worthwhile
+- Prepare an analysis of costs and benefits so that management can decide if IT systems and computing infrastructure upgrades are financially worthwhile

-- Devise ways to make existing computer systems meet new needs
+- Devise ways to add new functionality to existing computer systems

-- Design and develop new systems by choosing and configuring hardware and software
+- Design and implement new systems by choosing and configuring hardware and software

-- Oversee installing and configuring the new system to customize it for the organization
+- Oversee the installation and configuration of new systems to customize them for the organization

-- Do tests to ensure that the systems work as expected
+- Conduct testing to ensure that the systems work as expected

-- Train the system’s end users and write instruction manuals, when required
+- Train the systems’ end users and write instruction manuals

-Analysts determine requirements for how much memory and speed the computer system needs, as well as other necessary features.
-They prepare flowcharts or diagrams for programmers or engineers to use when building the system.
+Analysts calculate requirements for how much memory, storage, and computing power the computer system needs.
+They prepare flowcharts or other kinds of diagrams for programmers or engineers to use when building the system.
 Analysts also work with these people to solve problems that arise after the initial system is set up.
 Most analysts do some programming in the course of their work.

 In some cases, analysts who supervise the initial installation or upgrade of IT systems from start to finish may be called IT project managers.
 They monitor a project’s progress to ensure that deadlines, standards, and cost targets are met.
-IT project managers who plan and direct an organization’s IT department or IT policies are included in the profile on computer and information systems managers.
-For more information, see the profile on computer and information systems managers.
+IT project managers who also plan and direct an organization’s IT department or IT policies are included in the profile on computer and information systems managers.

-Software quality assurance (QA) analysts do in-depth testing of the systems they design.
-They run tests and diagnose problems to make sure that certain requirements are met.
-QA analysts write reports to management recommending ways to improve the system.
+Software quality assurance (QA) analysts do indepth testing and diagnose problems of the systems they design.
+Testing and diagnosis are done in order to make sure that critical requirements are met.
+QA analysts also write reports to management recommending ways to improve the systems.

 Programmer analysts design and update their system’s software and create applications tailored to their organization’s needs.
-They do more coding and debugging the code than other types of analysts, although they still work extensively with management to determine what business needs the applications are meant to address.
+They do more coding and debugging than other types of analysts, although they still work extensively with management and business analysts to determine the business needs that the applications are meant to address.
 Other occupations that do programming are computer programmers and software developers.
-For more information, see the profiles on computer programmers and software developers.